Supreme Court blocks, for now, new deportations under Alien Enemies Act

 "The government is directed not to remove any member of the putative class of detainees from the United States until further order of this court," the court said in a brief early Saturday note.
 Justices Clarence Thomas and Samuel Alito dissented.

 The American Civil Liberties Union late Friday had warned that immigration authorities were moving to quickly restart removals under the Alien Enemies Act despite the previous Supreme Court's restrictions on how it can use the act.
 Late Thursday a group of Venezuelans detained at the Bluebonnet Detention Center was advised that they would be immediately deported.
-ACLU lawyer Lee Gelernt told NPR that migrants at the Anson, Texas facility in the far northern end of the state were being loaded onto buses for removal late Friday.
+ACLU lawyer Lee Gelernt told NPR that migrants at the Anson, Texas, facility were being loaded onto buses for removal late Friday.

 NPR was unable to independently confirm the number of people who may be deported from the Bluebonnet Detention facility.
 The U.S. Department of Homeland Security declined to provide details or answer additional questions about the case.

-"We are not going to reveal the details of counter terrorism operations, and we are complying with the Supreme Court's ruling," said Assistant Secretary of Homeland Security Tricia MacLaughlin.
+"We are not going to reveal the details of counter terrorism operations, and we are complying with the Supreme Court's ruling," said Assistant Secretary of Homeland Security Tricia McLaughlin.

 ACLU asked Supreme Court and federal judges for emergency injunction